 Hey everyone!
-I am currently in St. Thomas (WOOHOO!) and have some wonderful guest posts lined up for while I’m gone.
-I always love finding new blogs, so I hope you enjoy these great writers who were actually willing to guest post for me Don’t forget to read Sunday’s guest post on Why She Loves Her Budget and yesterday’s guest post on New York City travel tips.
+I am currently in St. Thomas (WOOHOO!) and have some wonderful posts lined up for while I’m gone.
+I always love finding new blogs, so I hope you enjoy these great writers who were actually willing to guest post for me Don’t forget to read Sunday’s post on Why She Loves Her Budget and yesterday’s guest post on New York City travel tips.

 One of my favorite things in the world is going on vacation.
 Having a trip planned makes the cold winter months seem less dreary.
 I love to see new places and visit favorite destinations again.

 Perhaps the best part of travel is that you get to leave work and worries behind for a time, and you can have someone else cook and clean for you.
 Trips can be a real zinger to the budget, but with a little forethought, you don’t have to break the bank.
 These are my favorite tips for saving money on vacation.

 If you are a free spirit, this might go against your nature, but to get the best prices, you really need to start trip preparations 3-6 months beforehand.
 This gives you plenty of time to compare airfare costs vs road tripping, hotel accommodations, and when the best days to travel will be.
 Also if you need to request time off from work, the sooner you ask, the more likely you will be to get the days off that you want.
 Ideally, if you need to fly, Tuesdays, Thursdays, and Saturdays are the cheapest days.

 Planning and searching online can turn up sweet hotel offers as well.
 For our last trip to San Diego, our favorite hotel was offering a discount for booking in January for travel within the next 6 months.
 We saved an extra 10% for planning ahead.